You are here: Start » Program Examples » Bottle Inspection

 Bottle Inspector Part 3: Foam Detection

-1. In Workspace Explorer open workspace Examples and in Film strip window select BottleInspection dataset.
+1. In Workspace Explorer, open the workspace Examples, and in the Filmstrip window select BottleInspection dataset.
 Drag the Image channel to the ACQUIRE section.

 • Connect the outBottleAlignments output form the CreateCoordinateSystemFromPoint to the inAlignment input.

 • Iterate the program once.
-Enter the editor (click "..." next to the inRectangle) and draw a rectangle of roughly the size of the cap of a bottle.
+Enter the editor (click "..." next to the inRectangle) and draw a rectangle approximately the size of the cap of a bottle.

-• Drag the outAlignedRectangle to one of the inData ports of view2DBox_PassFail indicator in the HMI.
+• Drag the outAlignedRectangle to one of the inData ports of the view2DBox_PassFail indicator in the HMI.

 • Make sure the Coordinate System field is set to inAlignment and then move the rectangle onto the cap.